Camber Energy, Inc. Announces - GuruFocus.com

-The Board of Directors approved the Reverse Stock Split pursuant to Section 78.207 of the Nevada Revised Statutes ("NRS").
-The Board of Directors approved the Reverse Stock Split unilaterally pursuant to Section 78.207 of the NRS, solely to enable the Company to expeditiously meet the low price per share selling price requirements of the NYSE American and to reduce the risk of the Company being automatically delisted from the NYSE American due to the trading prices of its common stock falling below a price which the NYSE American views as abnormally low.
+As discussed previously, the Board of Directors approved the Reverse Stock Split unilaterally, and without shareholder approval, pursuant to Section 78.207 of the NRS, solely to enable the Company to expeditiously meet the low price per share selling price requirements of the NYSE American and to reduce the risk of the Company being automatically delisted from the NYSE American due to the trading prices of its common stock falling below a price which NYSE American views as abnormally low.
 The Reverse Stock Split will have no effect on the Company's authorized preferred stock, except to affect, where applicable, the conversion rates and voting rights of such preferred stock.
-The Company anticipates that the effective time of the Reverse Stock Split will be before market open on December 21, 2022, with the common stock trading on a post-split basis under the Company's existing trading symbol, "CEI," at the market open on December 21, 2022 with a new CUSIP number, 13200M 607.
 The Reverse Stock Split is expected to increase the market price per share of the Company's common stock, bringing the Company into compliance with the listing requirements of the NYSE American.

-ClearTrust, LLC, Camber's transfer agent, will act as the exchange agent for the reverse stock split.
-Please contact ClearTrust, LLC for further information at (813) 235-4490.
+ClearTrust, LLC, Camber's transfer agent, is assisting with the Reverse Stock Split and may be contacted for further information at (813) 235-4490.

 About Camber Energy, Inc.